Phillip Hintikka Kieval

 In addition to my PhD, I also serve as a Student Fellow at the Leverhulme Centre for the Future of Intelligece.

-My current research broadly concerns the epistemological and moral significance of machine learning in science and public decision-making.
-Tackling these issues leads me to confront fundamental questions concerning non-epistemic values in science, the epistemology of scientific practice, epistemic virtues, pluralism, and pragmatism.
-I have other projects in the philosophy of neuroscience, artificial intelligence, general philosophy of science, epistemology, ethics and political philosophy.
+My current research broadly concerns the epistemic, moral, and political significance of machine learning in science and public life.
+Tackling these issues leads me to confront fundamental questions concerning the role non-epistemic values in science and technology, the relationship between various conceptions of objectivity and trust, and the nature and importance of uncertainy estimates for responsibility.
+I also have other projects in the philosophy of neuroscience, artificial intelligence, general philosophy of science, epistemology, ethics and political philosophy.

 Before Cambridge I was a student at the University of Houston where I earned my BA and MA in Philosophy.